 How to control which sessions you record

-There are several ways to control which sessions you record:
+There are several ways to control which sessions you record with the Web JavaScript SDK:

 Programmatically start and stop recordings